There’s something important you need to know about engagement…

 Fast forward to the present day as we use the term Gamification to define a series of actions we can use to trigger these feelings of challenge and accomplishment to fully engage our users.
 Let’s talk about three particular reasons to consider it a feasible way to increase engagement.

 - Gamification provides a reason to come back.

 So how do you prevent being part of this?
+How can you make it so that your custom software solution doesn’t fall in that trap?
 While not a silver bullet, and it doesn’t work in every instance, Gamification allows users to keep coming back for more by utilizing the same tricks the video game industry uses.
 Think about apps like Swarm, used to check-in on a place you’re visiting but with elements like leaderboards and unlockable badges for those who keep using it to brag about their fancy Friday night dinner, etc.

 - Gamification encourages competition.

 How’s that possible?
 Your old pal Dan ran more miles than you did this month?
 Time to step up your game…

 Fitness apps have adopted Gamification quite well by letting users connect their social networks and compare their performance to their friends’.
 Defining numbers and metrics is one of the first challenges but correctly doing so will allow your app for some (healthy, we hope) competition and the desire to be the very best.
 We talked about challenge before and we have to keep in mind users can challenge themselves, their friends, or the whole base of users.
 There are strategies for each of these scenarios to keep users engaged.